johh/boxes/README.md

 postFx.render([
 	{ scene, camera },		//	first render a scene
 	shaderPassA,			//	apply a shaderpass
 	fboA,				//	render to fboA
 ]);

 postFx.render([
 	fboA,				//	use fboA as input
 	shaderPassB,			//	apply a shaderpass
 	shaderPassA,			//	apply another shaderpass
 ]);						//	since no fbo is provided as a last step,
-								it will render to screen.
+						//	it will render to screen.
 ```
+The following uniforms are provided by the ShaderPass:

+* `u_tDiffuse0` – `sampler2D` – output of previous pass
+* `u_fTime` – `float` – current time in ms

+additionally, the following varyings are supplied:

+* `v_vUv` – `vec2` – the texture coordinates

+### License
+© 2019 [DOWNPOUR DIGITAL](https://downpour.digital), licensed under BSD-4-Clause